whitepau/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_template/README.md

 set(TARGET_NAME <base name>)

 # use cmake -DFPGA_DEVICE=<board-support-package>:<board-variant> to choose a
 # different device.
-Here are a few device examples:
+Here are a few device examples (this list is not
+# exhaustive):
 #   intel_s10sx_pac:pac_s10
 #   intel_s10sx_pac:pac_s10_usm
 #   intel_a10gx_pac:pac_a10